 - Your driver’s license has been expired for more than 180 days

 - You wish to add endorsements to your driver’s license or commercial driver’s license

-You must arrive at least one hour before a branch closes to take a written test.
+You must arrive at least 30 minutes before a branch closes to take a computer-based knowledge exam.

 What to Expect in the Exam

 The written test is based on information contained in the Indiana Driver's Manual.
 To pass the written test, you must demonstrate a basic understanding of Indiana traffic laws and safe driving techniques.
 Written tests include multiple choice questions divided into two sections concerning traffic maneuvers and knowledge of types of traffic signs.
 Eighty percent or higher correct responses on each component must be achieved to pass the exam.